 Yet the marine ecosystem provides invaluable services .
 Without the oceans, life on earth in its present form would not be possible.
 They regulate the climate, produce about half of our oxygen and store a large part of the CO2 emissions.
 They also absorb most of the additional heat generated by the man-made greenhouse effect.
 Furthermore, they are home to the greatest biodiversity on the planet and play a vital role in feeding the world.
 They provide natural resources, serve as trade routes and ultimately as places of recreation.
 Marine ecosystems are irreplaceable.

 Germany is one of the most committed donors to marine conservation in the world.
 KfW promotes both the conservation of marine biodiversity and sustainable fisheries management and regulated waste management on behalf of the German Federal Government.
-With commitments totalling around EUR 96 million in 2019 alone, 30 protected areas with almost 800,000 hectares of marine land can be protected or sustainably managed.
-More than 430,000 people benefit from this.
+With commitments totalling over EUR 264 million in 2020, 14 protected areas with about 726,000 hectares of marine land can be protected or sustainably managed.
+More than 190,000 people benefit from this.

 To make marine protection even more effective, KfW has also set up various international funds on behalf of the German Federal Government, each of which is unique: with the KfW supports non-governmental organisations so that they can expand the scope of their work in marine conservation on the ground.
 Support is available for projects in all parts of the world that establish new protected areas, expand or better manage existing ones and improve and permanently secure the living conditions of local communities through sustainable practices.